samsondav/rihanna/README.md

 Rihanna strives to never execute a job more than once, however, this may be unavoidable in certain failure scenarios such as

 - a node losing its connection to the database
-- a node dying while executing a job
+- a node dying during execution of a job

 For this reason jobs should be made idempotent where possible.